christophsax/seasonalbook.content/proposal/outline.md

   - daily seas adjustment
   - https://otexts.com/fpp2/complexseasonality.html

-- Discuss Alternative Use Cases: Seasonal Adjusmtent of Business Data
+- Discuss Alternative Use Cases: Seasonal Adjustment of Business Data

 Start with a concrete example as quick as possible: